theonetruenerd/VenusLibraryDocumentation/docs/source/Array.rst

 .. py:function:: Sort(array i_arrValues, variable i_intSortMode, o_bSuccessfulSorted)

   This function outputs a sorted version of the array using the Shakersort sorting algorithm.
 All values in the array must share the same type for this function to work.
 Sort mode can either be 1 or 2, 1 is ascending and 2 is descending.

+  :params i_arrValues: The array containing the values to be sorted
+  :params i_intSortMode: Whether the array is to be sorted in ascending (1) or descending (2) order
+  :params o_bSuccesfulSorted: A boolean of whether the sort was successful or not
+  :type i_arrValues: Array
+  :type i_intSortMode: Variable
+  :type o_bSuccesfulSorted: Boolean
+  :return: A sorted copy of the array
+  :rtype: Array